Paroxysmisch/genome-assembly/dissertation/main.typ

 }) <alg:find-optimal-edges>]
 #place(top + center)[#algorithm_1]

+To find edges also satisfying the second property, we follow @alg:find-optimal-edges (adapted from #cite(<lovro>, form: "prose")).
 We start from the edge whose starting read is at the lowest position along the genome and perform a @bfs from it, storing the visited nodes.
 From this set of visited nodes, another @bfs is performed starting from the node representing the read at the highest genomic position.
 Edges traversed by both of the @bfs:pl belong to the optimal assembly (called _optimal-edges_).
 If there are multiple connected components in the overlap graph, the process is repeated.
 The _optimal-edges_ are labeled as belonging to the final assembly (true)---all other edges are labeled false.

 === Overlap graph masking and partitioning
 Masking and partitioning are performed during training only, with the entire graph used for performing inference.
-Masking is performed as a form of data augmentation to cheaply produce different sets of reads and the corresponding overlap graph.
-For every training step, $0$--$20%$ of the overlap graph's nodes, and corresponding edges, are removed.
+Masking works as data augmentation to cheaply produce different sets of reads and the corresponding overlap graph.
+Every training step, $0$--$20%$ of the overlap graph's nodes, and corresponding edges, are removed.
 This simulates varying levels of read coverage (number of times each base in the genome is sampled on average) up to the original $times #h(0em) 60$.

 Additionally, since the entire overlap graph contains $>100,000$ nodes, and cannot fit onto @gpu memory, `METIS` @metis-paper partitioning is used to divide the overlap graph.
-Note that inference is performed on the @cpu, which is able to access the system's abundant main memory, and so graph partitioning is not required.
+Note that inference is performed on the @cpu that can access the system's abundant main memory, making graph partitioning unnecessary.

 === Feature extraction and running the models
 We leave discussion of the node and edge features extracted from the overlap graph and raw read data to later sections, since they depend on the model architecture used.
-The models then take the overlap graph, and these node and edge features as input, producing for each edge, a probability of that edge belonging to the final assembly.
+Models then take the overlap graph, and these node and edge features as input, producing for each edge, a probability of that edge belonging to the final assembly.

 === Loss function
 Assume that we are given a _symmetric_ overlap graph $G = (V, E)$.
 For some nodes $A, B in V$, if the edge $e: A -> B$ leads to the optimal solution, then its virtual sister edge  $e': B' -> A'$ also leads to the optimal solution on the reverse strand of the @dna ($A', B' in V$ complete the virtual pairs of $A$ and $B$ respectively) @lovrolong.
 This is a consequence of the dual-stranded nature of @dna.